bobbingwide/slog-bloat/README.md

 # What is provided?
-Other batch routines associated with performance analysis will be transferred to slog-bloat.

-slog-bloat contains the routines that measure and report the effect of activating / deactivating a plugin on server side performance, making use of slog - which is used to view charts for daily trace summary reports, making use of sb-chart-block to display the charts
+slog-bloat contains the routines that measure and report the effect of activating / deactivating a plugin on server side performance, making use of slog - which is used to view charts for daily trace summary reports, by making use of sb-chart-block to display the charts.

 plugin    | file         | purpose
 --------- | ------------ | ----------